 The present patent system represents, not a conscious commitment of public policy, but the acts ·of persons who have attempted to turn the system to their own advantage.
 The lack of a policy in respect to technology is a great-perhaps the greatest-source of national weakness at the present time.

-We might see in the Bayh-Dole Act an effort to enhance just use of the patent system–the patent system is wasted if it does not reward efforts to turn the patent system to personal (or corporate) advantage.
-Universities can do so more readily than federal agencies; therefore, federal policy should default to university ownership of inventions.
+We might see in the Bayh-Dole Act an effort to enhance just this (mis)use of the patent system–the patent system is wasted if it does not reward efforts to turn the patent system to personal (or corporate) advantage.
+Universities can (mis)use the patent system in this regard more readily than federal agencies; therefore, federal policy should default to university ownership of inventions.
 Ignore in this dichotomy that common law that provides for inventor ownership, the Constitution provides for inventor exclusive rights for limited times, and that public funding for projects identified as in the public interest provides for an expectation of public access not merely a happiness to see patent holders seeking their own advantage.
 Hamilton and Till argue in effect that an effective invention policy should not support companies turning the patent system to their own advantage.

 Irene Till later worked for Sen. Estes Kefauver (D-Tennesee), chair of the Senate Antitrust and Monopoly Subcommittee from 1957 to 1963.
 In 1965, three years after Sen. Kefauver’s death, Till worked to publish under his name In a Few Hands; Monopoly Power in America, a consideration of monopoly and especially patent monopoly based on Kefauver’s hearings on the subject.
 The first chapter is titled “Monopoly and Prices: The Case of Drugs.”
 Near the end of the work, Till points out how the U.S. patent system differs from that of Europe when it comes to medicines: